-On April 20, 2022, the Company entered into the fourth Shareholder's Loan Agreement (the "fourth Shareholder's Loan Agreement") with Weichai.
-The fourth Shareholder's Loan Agreement which matures on March 31, 2023, provides the Company with access to up to \$30.0 million of credit at the discretion of Weichai to supplement the Company's working capital.
-The fourth Shareholder's Loan Agreement is subordinated in all respects to the Third Amended and Restated Credit Agreement.
-Borrowings under the first Amended Shareholder's Loan Agreement, the second Amended Shareholder's Loan Agreement and the fourth Shareholder's Loan Agreement will incur interest at the applicable SOFR, plus 4.65% per annum.
-Further, if the applicable term SOFR is negative, the interest rate per annum shall be deemed as 4.65% per annum.
+The Company is also party to a third Amended Shareholder's Loan Agreement with Weichai, which was entered into on December 10, 2021.
+The third Amended Shareholder's Loan Agreement provides the Company with a \$50.0 million uncommitted facility that is subordinated to the Credit Agreement and any borrowing requests made under the third Amended Shareholder's Loan Agreement are subject to Weichai's discretionary approval.
+Borrowings under the third Amended Shareholder's Loan Agreement will incur interest at the applicable SOFR, plus 4.05% per annum and can be used for general corporate purposes, except for certain legal expenditures which require additional approval from Weichai.
+Further, if the applicable term SOFR is negative, the interest rate per annum shall be deemed as 4.05% per annum.
 If the interest rate for any loan is lower than Weichai's borrowing cost, the interest rate for such loan shall be equal to Weichai's borrowing cost plus 1%.
-As of December 31, 2022, the Company had \$4.8 million outstanding under the fourth Shareholder's Loan Agreement.
+Borrowings under the third Amended Shareholder's Loan Agreement can be used for general corporate purposes, except for certain legal expenditures which require additional approval from Weichai.
+The third Amended Shareholder's Loan Agreement was amended on November 29, 2023 and expires on November 30, 2024 with any outstanding principal and accrued interest due upon maturity.

-As of December 31, 2022, the Company's total outstanding debt obligations under the Third Amended and Restated Credit Agreement, the second Amended Shareholder's Loan Agreement, the third Amended Shareholder's Loan Agreement, the fourth Amended Shareholder's Loan Agreement and for finance leases and other debt were \$211.0 million in the aggregate, and its cash and cash equivalents were \$24.3 million.
-The Company's total accrued interest for all shareholder loans was \$5.3 million and \$0.6 million as of December 31, 2022 and December 31, 2021, respectively.
+As of December 31, 2023, the Company's total outstanding debt obligations under the Credit Agreement, its second Amended Shareholder's Loan Agreement, its third Amended Shareholder's Loan Agreement, its fourth Amended Shareholder's Loan Agreement and for finance leases and other debt were \$145.2 million in the aggregate, and its cash and cash equivalents were \$22.8 million.
+The Company's total accrued interest for all shareholder loans was \$1.9 million and \$5.3 million as of December 31, 2023 and 2022, respectively.
 Accrued interest is included within Other Accrued Liabilities on the Consolidated Balance Sheet.